ConservationMetrics/gc-scripts-hub/f/connectors/timelapse/README.md

 Users must access the project root folder anyway to retrieve media files, so zipping and uploading the full folder (including the `.ddb`) adds no additional burden.

-### What about the `backups/` subdirectory?
+### What about the `Backups/` subdirectory and other files?

-This subdirectory, which is sometimes automatically created by Timelapse, is ignored.
-To save space and speed up uploads, it is recommended not to **include** the `backups/` folder in your ZIP archive.
+The `Backups/` subdirectory, which is sometimes automatically created by Timelapse, is ignored by this script.
+To speed up upload time, you may also opt to exclude this subdirectory from your ZIP archive to begin with.

+Other files not required for ETL, such as the `TimelapseTemplate.tdb` database, will still be copied over in case they are useful for reconstructing the Timelapse project in the future.

 ## Example Folder Structure